Pawel Tacikowski

 Abstract self

-Similar electrophysiological responses to own name and own face ~ 300 ms after stimulus onset
+Similar processing of own name and own face

 Event-related potentials from three scalp electrodes recorded when the participants were looking at their own name or face.
 The amplitude of P300 (a positive peak around 300 ms after stimulus onset) was similar during the processing of both stimuli.